 13. How does the contractor deal with changes that may occur as the job progresses?

 On probably every project we have done, there have been changes made by clients.
 We want to be sure that when your project is complete it meets all of your needs and dreams.
 Changes are handled as a matter of course, not as a problem.

 14. Is the person you first meet with the one who will be on the job everyday, or running the project for you?

 This is important because there will be more continuity throughout the project.
 When you meet with me, as the owner of Youngs & Company, you are talking to the person that manages the work on every project.
-On days that I have a subcontractor on the project, I am usually there also to ensure things like details, questions, comments, progress and accuracy are kept in focus.
+On days that we have a subcontractor on the project, we are usually there also to ensure things like details, questions, comments, progress and accuracy are kept in focus.
 Here is what to expect at our first meeting.

 15. How will the contractor follow up on your concerns after the project is completed?

 This is essentially a warranty question.
 Almost all of our jobs come from repeat business or referrals.
 We want to gain and keep your trust for the long haul.
 We want to know we’ll be the first you call for any projects that you may have in the future, or for anyone that you hear of who could use a reputable contractor.
 Because reputation is so important to us, we want to make sure you never have a reason to go elsewhere.
 Some have called this a ‘Lifetime Warranty.’
 We call it ‘caring properly for the customer.’
 We will come back and fix things, and usually don’t charge for the labor, unless it’s from wear, damage or abuse.
 See our Warranty.